hdl4fpga/hdl4fpga/README.rst

 What is it ?
 ------------

-It's tool to be embedded that can help to understand what is happening inside of the FPGA when simulation tools can't help to guess what is wrong.
+It's tool to be embedded on a device that helps to understand what is happening inside of it when simulation tools can't help to guess what is wrong.

 How it was born
 ---------------